 Ordinarily, cataract surgery is not urgent.
 Only in rare instances, when a cataract causes severe inflammation in the eye or glaucoma, does the cataract surgery become necessary as an emergency operation.
 There may also be instances where the development of the cataract makes it difficult for the doctor to view the back of the eye to treat other eye conditions.
 The doctor may then advise the patient to proceed with cataract surgery.
 Modern surgical advances make cataract surgery very successful.
 Visual recovery is quick thanks to intraocular lens implants.

 Cataract surgery and its risks are essentially the same whether the patient proceeds with surgery as soon as the cloudy cataractous lens begins to interfere significantly with his/her vision and normal daily activities, or if the patient waits until the vision is severely limited by the cataract.

 The time to have surgery usually depends on the patient’s visual requirements.
 When blurred vision makes it difficult for the patient to perform their job, impairs driving, or causes difficulties with hobbies such as sewing and reading, the patient will probably decide it is time to have the cataract removed.

-If you are in the Winter Haven, Sebring, Haines City, Lakeland, Clermont, or Lake Wales areas and think that you might have a cataract, contact Eye Specialists of Mid-Florida, P.A. today to schedule a Cataract Consultation to determine if cataract surgery is right for you.
+If you are in the Auburndale, Clermont, Haines City, Lakeland, Lake Wales, Sebring, Winter Haven surrounding areas and think that you might have a cataract, contact Eye Specialists of Mid-Florida, P.A. today at 800-282-3937 to schedule a Cataract Evaluation Consultation to determine if cataract surgery is right for you.